Orford, Cheshire: Population and ethnicity

-Housing and social situation
+Housing and poverty

 There are 4,418 households in this ward of Warrington.
 65.3% of houses are owner occupied.
 27.5% are classed as council accommodation.
 4.7% are rented from private landlords and 2.6% have residents who are living rent free.
 The average house price in this ward is £100,420.
 Of the 4,418 households, 6.5% are overcrowded.
 The population density is 53.9 residents per hectare.
 Based on the ACORN index, the majority of residents describe the ward as "hard-pressed".
 It is also the most deprived ward in Warrington borough.
 10.2% of residents are on benefits.

 Employment and education

-59.1% of economically active residents are employed.
+Only 59.1% of economically active residents are employed.
 However, the unemployment rate amongst the economically active is 4.6% which is almost twice the borough's unemployment rate.
 2.2% of all economically active residents are in full-time education.
 Those that are economically inactive (due to retirement, long-term disability/illness, or full-time carer status) account for 34.3% of the population.
 In terms of education, 38.5% of residents do not have any qualifications whatsoever.
 However the majority (45.6%) have level one (Minimum 1+ GCSEs A*-G or equivalent) or level two (Minimum 5+ GCSEs (A*-G) or 1+ A-level (A-E) or equivalent) qualifications.
 The remainder have level three or higher qualifications (Minimum 2+ A-levels (A-E), 4+ AS levels (A-E) or equivalent.)